slefevre/gitin2it/README.md

 Git aliases that
  - are intuitively, idiomatically named *
  - replace commands that have switches...
-   - `git ignored` vs. `git ls-files --others --exclude-standard --ignored` (show ignored files in repository)
+   - `git ignored` vs. `git ls-files --others --exclude-standard --ignored`&nsbp *show ignored files in repository*
  - ... or syntax
    - `git back` vs. `git checkout HEAD~1`
  - are named after google searches or stack overflow questions
-   - "How do I unstage changes that I've changed?"
+   - "How do I unstage changes that I've commited?"
      `git unstage` vs. `git reset`
  - Implement as-of-yet-unimplemented features
    - `git diff-stat` automatically sizes `stat` output to terminal width
  - Wield the power of shell commands
-   -

 # What doesn't belong here?
   - abbrevations
     - `git co` for `git checkout`

-* Who decides what is intuitive or idiomatic?
+\* Who decides what is intuitive or idiomatic?

 > I do.